-Top 5 2nd Quarter Trades of FI - GuruFocus.com
+Top 5 2nd Quarter Trades of Fi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FINANCIAL CONSULATE, INC’s top five trades of the quarter.
+According to GuruFocus data, these were First City Capital Management, Inc.’s top five trades of the quarter.

-FINANCIAL CONSULATE, INC reduced their investment in NAS:FPXI by 187,115 shares.
-The trade had a 3.51% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.46.
+First City Capital Management, Inc. reduced their investment in NAS:VGSH by 13,480 shares.
+The trade had a 0.44% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.9.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, FINANCIAL CONSULATE, INC bought 44,272 shares of ARCA:SCHX for a total holding of 555,684.
-The trade had a 0.93% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.51.
+First City Capital Management, Inc. reduced their investment in ARCA:FXF by 4,000 shares.
+The trade had a 0.21% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $92.97.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.